wswind/lightwind/README.md

 to use DbConnectionFactory：

 1. set dbconnection string in appsettings.json
-2. and pass the config name of it to DbConnectionFactoryExtensions.AddSingletonDbConnectionFactory()
+2. pass the dbconnection string name to DbConnectionFactoryExtensions.AddSingletonDbConnectionFactory()
-3. use di to create IDbConnectionFactory
+3. use IDbConnectionFactory with di